dislovemartin/SolnAI-agents/~sample-python-agent~/README.md

 Author: [Cole Medin](https://www.youtube.com/@ColeMedin)

-This is a sample Python FastAPI agent that demonstrates the minimal required components to build an agent for the Live Agent Studio.
+This is a sample Python FastAPI agent that demonstrates the minimal required components to build an agent for the autogen_studio.
 It serves as a template and reference implementation for creating new Python-based agents.

-This documentation is long but only because it gives you EVERYTHING you need to build a Python based agent for the Live Agent Studio!
+This documentation is long but only because it gives you EVERYTHING you need to build a Python based agent for the autogen_studio!
 If you spend 5 minutes reading this carefully, you'll be ready to go.

 ## Overview